CompIsle/Unit-15-Asignment-2/README.md

 This is my submission for Unit 15 Assignment 2

-The site can be launched by opening index.html Documentation is in the /Website folder
+The site can be launched by opening index.html in in the /Website folder

-# Hello World!
+All documentation is in the doc folder in markdown and pdf format